Cardinals vs. Rockies Player Props Betting Odds

-Those looking to place a player prop bet can find odds for Nolan Arenado, Ryan McMahon and others in the St. Louis Cardinals-Colorado Rockies matchup at Busch Stadium on Friday at 8:15 PM ET.
+Oddsmakers have set player props for Nolan Arenado, Ryan McMahon and others when the St. Louis Cardinals host the Colorado Rockies at Busch Stadium on Saturday at 7:15 PM ET.

 Bet on this matchup or its props with BetMGM!